 While picture settings on Sky Stream are understandably limited (make sure yours is set to output 4K if you’re using it with a 4K TV and paying for the 4K subscription), we’d strongly recommend you take a moment to turn on the ‘Reduce judder with apps’ feature, as without it you will find playback from third-party apps routinely affected by really distracting amounts of stuttering whenever there’s motion in the frame.
 The Reduce judder option can introduce a touch of softness into areas of motion, but this is a minor issue that’s much less distracting than the stuttering you get with the judder reduction feature left in its default ‘off’ position.

 One last aspect of the Sky Stream service performance to cover is its level of Dolby Vision and Dolby Atmos support with the third-party apps it carries.
 After all, to get the absolute maximum effectiveness out of Sky Stream’s interface you’ll want to use it for as much of your whole home entertainment experience as possible, accessing third-party app content from it as well as Sky’s own content.
-Thankfully, all of the major apps that ordinarily support Dolby Vision do so via the Sky Stream Puck, and of those that we’d usually expect Dolby Atmos from, Disney+ is the only one lacking it.
-With any luck that small but not inconsequential deficiency will be fixed before long.
+Thankfully, all of the major apps that ordinarily support Dolby Vision and Dolby Atmos do so via the Sky Stream Puck.

 Sky Stream provides satellite dish-free access on any TV of your choice to the same unique Sky mix of 150-plus live channels, unmatched quantities of premium live sport, fully integrated third-party streaming service and vast library of on-demand movies and TV shows for which Sky has long been renowned.